datamasque/DataMasque-AWS-Aurora-masking-stepfunctions-blueprint/README.md

 ```

-###### Please ensure the following network connectivities are configured after deploying the CloudFormation Stack:
+###### Please ensure the following are configured after deploying the CloudFormation Stack:

 - The source RDS Aurora DB Cluster **must** allow inbound connections from the DataMasque EC2 instance.
 The configuration will
   be replicated when creating the staging RDS Aurora.
 - The DataMasque EC2 instance **must** allow inbound connections from the **DatamasqueRun** Lambda.
 - The DataMasque EC2 instance **must** allow inbound connections from the **WaitDatamasqueRun** Lambda.

-Please also ensure to allow stepfunctions to use the KMS key used on the source database to encrypt masked snapshots.
+- Grant permission for the stepfunctions to use the KMS key configured on the source database to encrypt masked snapshots.

 ## AWS Step Function execution